FAQs top text

 These data enable researchers to answer important questions about how to improve people’s wellbeing.
 There are many examples of how health data research has delivered insights to help solve challenging health problems, including diagnosing rare diseases, improving the performance and equity of care, identifying diseases early, and assessing the effectiveness of health systems.
 Read about some of the projects DataLoch has supported.

 Any person wishing to access extracts of the data must follow an approved application process and complete relevant training as described within the Charter for Safe Havens in Scotland definition of an approved researcher.
-This requires applicants to meet a number of key criteria to ensure their purpose and interest is both legitimate and appropriate.
+This requires applicants to meet a number of key governance criteria to ensure their purposes are legitimate and in the public interest.

 In all cases, applications will be processed according to the standards set out by the NHS Health Research Authority, National Data Guardian, and regulatory bodies including the Information Commissioner’s Office (ICO).

-Each project is scrutinised by NHS employees to ensure the request is proportionate and in the public interest.
-Researchers will access and analyse the minimal amount of data required to answer research questions within the Scottish National Safe Haven.
-This infrastructure is one of several Safe Havens across Scotland already dedicated to protecting the confidentiality of data and which meet the best practice national standards for access and information security.
+Each project is scrutinised by NHS employees to ensure the request is proportionate and appropriate.
+Public Value Assessments from our Public Reference Group ensure that proposals are in the public interest.
+Researchers will access and analyse the minimal amount of data required to answer research questions within our secure data environment, which is dedicated to protecting the confidentiality of data and meets the best practice national standards for access and information security.

 As well as supporting researchers, DataLoch also support requests from the NHS team for access to data to help them understand and support service improvements.
-Again, these projects are approved through DataLoch’s governance process, and data are then shared securely within the NHS infrastructure.
+Again, these projects are approved through DataLoch’s governance process, and data are then made accessible to NHS colleagues.

 Data are archived and deleted according to NHS Lothian record management policies.
 The retention periods vary according to the type of project.